-War to the end of the Western Roman Empire, concentrating on political, economic, military, intellectual, and religious developments.
+War to the end of the Western Roman Empire, concentrating on political, economic, military, intellectual, and religious developments. issues by religious leaders and groups.
+Students may not receive credit for both RELG 360 and POLS 360.

 Images of Jesus & Paul: Then & Now (215 or instructor's permission)